ObaidUrRehman/ObaidUrRehman.github.io/_posts/2015-10-19-typescript-angular-best-practices.md

 {% endhighlight %}

-Then, define your angular service like this:
+Then, register your service with angular like this:

 {% highlight js %}
 angular.service(App.userService.IName, App.userService);